ahead-projects/Katacoda/terraform-aws/step1.md

 `cat main.tf`{{execute}}

 You don't have to edit the code.
-It defines two resources: a Docker disk image that packages the Nginx webserver, and a Docker container that gives it a name and runs it on port 80.
+It defines two resources: vpc and ec2 instance

 ## Init